Active in Seattle, Wash.

 Format: Originally recorded on 3 sound discs.
 Reformated in 2010 as 10 digital wav files.
 Duration is 3 hr.

-Biographical/Historical Note: Ginny Ruffner (1952- ) is a glass artist from Seattle, Wash.
-Mija Riedel (1958- ) is a curator and writer, from San Francisco, Calif.
+Biographical/Historical Note: Ginny Ruffner (1952- ) is a glass artist from Seattle, Washington.
+Mija Riedel (1958- ) is a curator and writer, from San Francisco, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

 Funding for this interview was provided by the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.